ryandielhenn/zephyrcache/README.md

 ```

 ## etcd Lease Sequence
-Registering all nodes in etcd on startup allows for very important features such as forwaring client requests and health checks.
+Registering all nodes in etcd on startup allows for very important features such as forwarding client requests and health checks.

 ![etcd Lease Sequence](diagrams/etcd-lease-sequence/diagram.png)